alorman/Teltonika-Notes/spoke-networking-with-vlans/Readme.md

 ### Disadvantage of this Architecture:
 - Requirement for a Hub machine to be on all the time (best if this is in some sort of cloud hosting, but not strictly required)
 - Not a particularity portable setup to bring all elements off public internet

+### References
+To generate keys and a few other useful items, I've been using the excellent https://www.wireguardconfig.com/

 ## Setup